 The information below is intended to help you identify the appropriate pesticide licensing for your situation.
-If you have any questions, please contact our main office.
-Once you have identified what you need, learn more about how to get licensed.
+If you have any questions, please reach out to our main office using the Contacts posted at the bottom of the webpage.

 Do I need a license?